A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsubsection{\textbf{DCCP}}

 { }

-Datagram Congestion Control Protocol (DCCP)\nomenclature{DCCP}{Datagram Congestion Control Protocol}~\cite{kohler2006datagram} is a transport protocol standardized by IETF in 2006.
+Datagram Congestion Control Protocol~(DCCP)\nomenclature{DCCP}{Datagram Congestion Control Protocol}~\cite{kohler2006datagram} is a transport protocol standardized by IETF in 2006.
 Here, firstly, we provide an overview of DCCP, such as data transmission process, and its properties.
-Then, we discuss one surveyed work that is based on this protocol.\\
+Then, we discuss one surveyed work that is based on this protocol.

-\textbf{{DCCP overview. }} DCCP is designed to use a single path for data transmission providing bidirectional and unicast data delivery.
+\textbf{{DCCP overview.}}~DCCP provides a single path data transmission for bidirectional and unicast data delivery.
 Regarding data transmission process, DCCP uses sequence numbers.
 Therefore, the client can detect losses and inform them to the sender by ACKs.
 There is no retransmission method and in-order data delivery.
 In addition, there is an ability for feature negotiation before or during transmission, such as ECN capability, ACK ratio, and congestion control mechanism.

-DCCP has different congestion control mechanisms that are represented by Congestion Control IDentifier (CCID)\nomenclature{CCID}{Congestion Control Identifier}, for example, CCID2 and CCID3.
+DCCP has different congestion control mechanisms that are represented by Congestion Control IDentifier~(CCID)\nomenclature{CCID}{Congestion Control IDentifier}, for example, CCID2 and CCID3.
 CCID2 has a TCP-like Congestion Control.
 Thus, the sender has a congestion window and sends data until making the window full.
 Both dropped packets and ECN trigger the congestion algorithm and halve the congestion window.
-Acknowledgments contain a list of received packets within some window, like Selective Acknowledgements (SACK)\nomenclature{SACK}{Selective Acknowledgements}-based TCP.
-Therefore, CCID2~\cite{floyd2006rfcTCP-like} provides quick access to available bandwidth and deals with quick bit rate changing~\cite{kohler2006datagram,huang2012qos}.
+Acknowledgments contain a list of received packets within some window, like SACK-based TCP.
+Therefore, CCID2~\cite{floyd2006rfcTCP-like} provides quick access to available bandwidth and deals with quick bit rate changing~\cite{huang2012qos}.
 CCID3~\cite{floyd2006rfcTCP-Friendly} provides TFRC.
-CCID3 responds to congestion smoothly and maintains steady bit rate~\cite{kohler2006datagram,huang2012qos}.
+CCID3 responds to congestion smoothly and maintains steady bit rate~\cite{huang2012qos}.